Support Services Team

 - Guide access to care through state programs, caregiver services and explore additional means to maximize assistance

-- Assist with advanced directives, including living wills, medical power of attorney and other end-of-life issues
+- Assist with advanced directives, including living wills, medical power of attorney and other end-of-life topics

 - Provide social service counsel and intervention to improve communication and assist in conflict resolution